cosmos/ibc/IBC_WORKING_GROUP.md

 The evolution of IBC requires cross-industry collaboration to support developing standards that are secure, open, and deployable.
 The IBC working group is a growing team of contributors supporting the standardization of blockchain development from protocol level to applications.

-Join the IBC [Working Group](https://zc.vg/sf/giAEr) email updates
+Join the IBC [Working Group](https://zc.vg/sf/giAEr) for email and meeting updates

-Join the IBC Telegram channel

 The founding IBC team